 Newcastle Australia is well known for its beautiful beaches, ocean baths and surrounding national parks, in addition to its reputation for having some of Australia’s best surf.
-Located 160 kms North of Sydney, Newcastle makes for a great weekend escape, particularly for the nature lovers.
-These are my top 5 free things to do in Newcastle.
-In my opinion, the free things are the best things to do.
+Located 160 km North of Sydney, Newcastle makes for a great weekend escape, particularly for the nature lovers.
+These are the best free things to do in Newcastle NSW.

 Newcastle Ocean Baths and Beach

 Newcastle Beach and the adjoining Ocean Baths are the most popular because they are easily accessible from Newcastle and have facilities such as volleyball courts, cafes and restaurants, shaded table areas and change room facilities.
 Enjoy a morning relaxing and swimming in the ocean baths before taking a walk to King Edward Park.

 King Edward Park is a recreation park, located within Newcastle City.
 It offers spectacular views of

 The bogey hole is the most popular ocean bath among locals, as it is smaller and less crowded.
 On a day with big surf, the waves will break right into it.

 The Bogey hole is a pool that was originally cut into the cliff rocks by convicts in 1819, for the personal use of Lieutenant-Colonel James Thomas Morisset, who was Commandant of Newcastle at the time.
 It has since been refurbished.